benchopt/benchopt/doc/user_guide/advanced.rst

       - module purge
       - module load cuda/10.1.2 cudnn/7.6.5.32-cuda-10.1 nccl/2.5.6-2-cuda

-Using such option, each configuration of ``(dataset, objective, solver)`` with unique parameters are launched as a separated job in a job-array on the SLURM cluster.
+Using such options, each configuration of ``(dataset, objective, solver)`` with unique parameters is launched as a separated job in a job-array on the SLURM cluster.
 Note that by default, no limitation is used on the number of simultaneous jobs that are run.